scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 Our model predicts that 55% of the unknowns are drug users and that 45% are not.
 However, when we look at the proportion or predicted drug users by NMF cluster, we find intriguing patterns.
-In the "music-rock" group—the group with the largest disparity between users and non-users—83% of unknows are classified as drug users.
-In contrast, only 25% of the unknowns in the "TV-comedied-0" group are classified as such.
+In the "music-rock" group—the group with the largest disparity between users and non-users—83% of unknowns are classified as drug users.
+In contrast, only 25% of the unknowns in the "TV-comedies-0" group are classified as such.
 While this cluster includes "The Big Lebowski," which is identified as a "stoner film" [She13]_, it also features "The Big Bang Theory," "How I Met Your Mother," "NCIS," "New Girl," and "Seinfeld," which we